Rest: The Importance of Slowing Down

 - Chai tea and 30 minutes of reading

 - Acupuncture to restore energy flow

-Rather than churning and grinding on a cardio machine for hours each day, try lower impact activities with a mental health aspect to enhance your joy and body awareness.
+Rather than wearing down your body on a cardio machine for hours each day, try lower impact activities, like yoga which can impact your mental health.

-It is okay if you wake up some days and think “today is a day I need to give my body a rest.”
-When you are in balance, your body will tell you what it needs!
-It is okay to listen – your body is smart.
+Your body is smart, so if you wake up and and think “today is a day I need to give my body a rest,” it's okay to listen.